 Thank you for your interest in our school.
 The intention of this page is to explain some of the slightly complex enrolment procedures that we, as a State-Integrated school, need to have.

 Cornerstone Christian School is a Christian school which exists to meet the educational needs of children coming from Christian families in the Manawatu.
 We welcome Christians of all denominations and provide a programme without particular denominational bias, which fully integrates Christian principles.
 The school you choose for your child is an important decision.
 Schools, their staff and students can have major influence on how a young person grows up.
 The reason for choosing Cornerstone is, ultimately, that you desire a Christian education for your child, which will back up a number of the things you are teaching them at home about God, Jesus Christ and people.

 Visiting the School

 The best way to find out whether this is the school you would like for your children is to come and visit.
 Parents may to contact the Principal's P.A. to arrange a visit to the school before they put in their enrolment forms.
 This visit will give parents and prospective students an opportunity to see the school in action and to speak with classroom teachers or senior members of staff.

 Enrolling new entrants (5 year olds)

-The school is able to enrol up to 54 new entrants each year.
-If you have decided you would definitely like your child to attend Cornerstone we encourage you to apply using the enrolment forms immediately, rather than waiting until it is close to your child's fifth birthday.
+The school is able to enrol up to 54 new entrants each year provided this does not cause it to exceed its maximum roll cap across Years 0-13 (550 students for 2018-19).
+If you have decided you would definitely like your child to attend Cornerstone, we encourage you to apply using the enrolment forms immediately rather than waiting until it is close to your child's fifth birthday.